AndersDeath/diary2/000-current.md

 # 17 June - Saturday - Yerevan - 261 day of immigration

 Well, today I did almost nothing.
 I learned languages, programmed a bit, eat burger and crousan. i forgot about pizza and cup of coffee.
 Yesterday I recall about the fact that I studied finnish language at school.
 This is so cool.
 Just for a record Finnish is one of languages that I would like to know.
+I am not crazy only about Spanish